quadrupler/portfolio-site/README.md

 Welcome to my Portfolio Site Repository!
 Don't expect too much as I'm still learning how to build websites and will definitely refactor my portfolio in the near future!

 ## User Stories
+- [ ] Make the webpage responsive across phones laptops and desktops.
+- [ ] Add more content to the website
+- [ ] Start writing weekly blog posts
+- [ ] Build a roadmap

 - [x] My portfolio should have a welcome section with an id of welcome-section.